 Once the rebels landed in District 13 the real work began.
 It was from District 13 that promotions were filmed, soldiers were trained and the revolution really dug its heels in and fought against the Capitol.
 The rebels were able to capture some of the districts and in response the Capitol launched a bombing raid on district 13 in an attempt to quickly end the war.
 The bombing mission failed and gave even more fuel to the rebellion’s fire.
 The rebels then launched two of their most successful offensives of the war.
 They embarked on a mission to rescue to save Peeta, Johanna, Annie and Enobaria from the clutches of the Capitol.
-Despite saving all of their captured friends the rebels discovered that Peeta had undergone extreme levels of psychological torture and was unable to be in the same room with Katniss without trying to kill her.
+Despite saving all of their captured friends, the rebels discovered that Peeta had undergone extreme levels of psychological torture and was unable to be in the same room with Katniss without trying to kill her.
 The second successful blow that the rebels dealt towards the Capitol comes in the form of their invasion and capturing of District 2.
 District 2 was the final district under Capitol control.
-This victory for the rebels was huge but not the final step in their plan.
+This victory for the rebels was huge, but not the final step in their plan.
 In order for the rebellion to be successful the rebels had to attack the Capitol.
 An assault of this magnitude was the only way to ensure that the Capitol would never rise and restart its reign of terror.

 Picked to attack the Capitol are Katniss, Gale, Peeta, Boogs, Finnick, Leegs 1 and 2, Cressida, Messalla and Jackson.
 From booby trapped pods to genetically engineered mutts, the rebels were faced with a variety of obstacles and slowly one by one the squad force was picked apart until only Katniss, Gale and Peeta remain.
 Katniss and Gale were able to join the Capitol citizens fleeing into President Snow’s mansion for protection from the invaders who had gained ground.
 Peacekeepers captured Gale and ushered the children of capitol citizens into City Circle.
 A hovercraft with a Capitol insignia flew overhead.
 The hovercraft released parcels to the children below and faced with weeks of a blockade the hungry children reached out for the floating packages.
 Unexpectedly, the parcels began to explode, injuring and killing hundreds of children.
 A team of rebel medics rushed in to administer aid and Katniss’s sister Prim was among them.
 As Katniss rushed towards Prim a second wave of bombs detonated killing Prim and knocking Katniss unconscious.